 The school also receives Pupil Premium funding for looked after children, and children in receipt of free school meals.
 Some of these children also have SEN, so part of the Pupil Premium funding is used to enhance the provision the school is able to offer.
-This includes additional adult support in class and Music Therapist.
+This includes additional adult support in class and also access to a dedicated Pastoral Teaching Assistant and SEND Teaching Assistant if required.